ESG FAQ

 -

-- A risk analysis specific to vigilance: risks that Schneider Electric poses on the ecosystem and environment.
+• A risk analysis specific to vigilance, describing the risks and impacts that Schneider Electric poses on its ecosystem and environment.

-- A review of the key actions implemented to remediate or mitigate these risks.
+• A review of the key actions implemented to remediate or mitigate these risks and impacts.

-In its Registration document, Schneider Electric reviews the risk matrix analysis, and some of the actions to mitigate these risks are described.
+In its Universal Registration Document, Schneider Electric reviews the risk matrix analysis, and some of the actions to mitigate these risks are described.
 For more comprehensive and complete information, the full vigilance plan of the Group is available as a standalone document and can be downloaded from Schneider Electric’s website.

 -